 Symptoms

-The symptoms for dementia will vary depending on the cause and the part of the brain that is being affected, but the most common signs and symptoms can be grouped into cognitive changes and psychological changes.
+The symptoms of dementia will vary depending on the cause and the part of the brain that is being affected.
+Still, the most common signs and symptoms can be grouped into cognitive and psychological changes.
 Cognitive changes will include memory loss, disorientation, loss of coordination or motor functions, and difficulties with communicating, completing complex tasks, and planning or organizing.
 Psychological changes can include inappropriate behavior, hallucinations, agitation, paranoia, inability to reason, and personality disturbances.

 Causes